liuql2019/VFM/README.md

 * Predicting scripts - Predict bins or contigs as phages or bacteria
 bin-VFM_predict.py
 unbin-VFM_pred.py
-* Training scripts - Train a new model by user's own data
+* Training scripts - Train a new model using user's own data
 train_bin-VFM.py
 train_unbin-VFM.py
 ## Requirement and Dependency